 We would prepare this financial information (called a statement of affairs) from the records of the company and carefully discuss it with the directors before a final decision could be made.

-Based on this information and our advice, you as a director, need to be reasonably satisfied that the company will be able to pay its debts within one year.
+Based on this information and our advice, you as a director, need to be reasonably satisfied that the company can proceed with a solvent liquidation and will be able to pay its debts within one year.

 Download Brochure or View PDF